esaurez/ETDB/docs/specs.md

 ## REDO Recovery Architecture

-Figure 2 shows the main components used to recover using the REDO log.
+[Figure 2](#figure-2) shows the main components used to recover using the REDO log.
 First, we are going to analyze what is the REDO history associated with a given node, and then describe each of the components in figure 2

+### Figure 2
 ![REDO Architecture](redo_arch.svg "REDO Spec UML")

 **Fig 2: Redo Spec Architecture**

 ### REDO History

-Given that new Redo log rows are created in TIT each time, the system is repartitioned, then a history is created as shown in figure 3.
+Given that new Redo log rows are created in TIT each time, the system is repartitioned, then a history is created as shown in [figure 3](#figure-3).
 Each node represents a give TIT row, and the graph is a directed acyclic graph.

+#### Figure 3
 ![REDO History Directed Graph](histo_graph.svg "REDO History Directed Graph")

 **Fig 3: Redo History Directed Graph**